mastoryberlin/flow/README.md

 ```

+It is important to note that as Flow is not an imperative language, directives are **not** sequential commands!
-Since apart from their side-effects directives are just ordinary state names, it is possible and in fact necessary to
+Apart from their side-effects, directives are just ordinary states, so it is possible and in fact necessary to
 connect them to other states with transitions.
 Just like with other states, shortcut syntax can be used to make the flow more readable:
 ```swift
 Beware of the dog! {